hadronized/strongly-typed-thoughts.net/media/blog/luminance-0.31.md

 [luminance] has been having lots of activity lately.
-I’ve been working (hard) on making it to the `1.0` release for weeks now and came to a very important realization: lots of changes have been done and I’m still not ready to release it.
+I’ve been working (hard) on making it to the `1.0` release for months now and came to a very important realization: lots of changes have been done and I’m still not ready to release it.
+I’ve kind of lost myself in the process.

+This article is about two main topics:

+  - The new release of [luminance] and its changes.
+  - The introducing of ways to learn [luminance] (_yay_!).

+> If you don’t care about the changes, feel free to go read
+> [this](https://github.com/phaazon/luminance-rs#learning) to know how you can learn about
+> [luminance] and graphics programming in general.

 # Motivation